intel/nauta/docs/user-guide/actions/experiment.md

 ### Returns

-The description of a problem; if, any problem occurs.
-Otherwise, the displays information that training job/jobs was/were cancelled successfully.
+The description of a problem; if any problem occurs.
+Otherwise, displays the information that training job/jobs was/were cancelled successfully.

 ### Example